My name is Daniel Wenner and I currently live in Nashville, Tennessee with my fiance, Mary, and our two dogs, Maggie and Toby.

 A: The company had to downsize and upper-management determined, prematurely it seems, that I was non-essential.
 The job was offered back to me a week or two later but I had already gained employment elsewhere so I agreed to work on contract during evenings and weekends on the projects that I had worked on previously.

 Q: Why did you leave Applied Health Analytics?

-A: I was the first of two employees hired by the founders of this start-up, Robert Chamberlain and Eliot Houser.
-Throughout my employment I was directly responsible for making many aspects of the business possible so I willingly ended up performing multiple jobs, many of which were unrelated to my actual title.
-I ultimately decided that the atmosphere was not a good match for me and that the increasing amount of stress I was experiencing was not worth struggling with.
+A: Applied Health Analytics was a brand new startup company, of which I was the first employee following the CEO and CIO.
+Throughout my employment I was directly responsible for making many aspects of the business possible so I willingly ended up performing multiple jobs, many of which were unrelated to my actual job title or even web development and programming in general (such as tech support, data entry, printing, packaging, shipping, billing).